InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/30-day-warranty.md

 - This was tried and proven successful at PayPal.
 - GitHub internally uses this pattern with a modified warranty timeline of 6 weeks.
+- Microsoft recommends this pattern as a principle - teams set their own specific time target matching their needs and confidence.

 ## Authors